sarangian/bulkRNASeqPIPE/README.md

 ## Dependencies

-**Installation of bulkRNASeqPIPE, requires gcc, wget, curl, libssl-dev, libcurl4-openssl-dev, libxml2-dev, libboost-all-dev, libbz2-dev, and liblzma-dev must pre-installed in your system.**
+**Installation of bulkRNASeqPIPE, requires git, gcc, cpp and zlib1g-dev must be pre-instaled in your system.**

 ## Download and install